v1k45/v1k45.github.io/content/modern-django-part-2.md

 ```

-Inside the body of the component put the HTML form to enter text and save the note:
+Inside the body of the component add the HTML form to enter text and save the note:

 ```
 <h3>Add new note</h3>